Ukiyo-e art of the floating world runs through Dec 2023

 Toward the end of the Edo Period in Japan’s history an art form known as Ukiyo-e (art of the floating world) was created.
 This method of wood block printing and artistic expression would have a lasting influence on European and American Impressionist artists.
 On exhibit are thirty-two Ukiyo-e prints by twelve 19th Century Japanese artists.

-Pace of Change 1910's to 1920s runs through Dec 2023
+Pace of Change 1910's to 1920s currently on exhibit

 One period in the last one hundred years of fashion that change radically in a very short time was between 1910 to 1925.
 In fifteen years, designers disregarded 19th century conventions of the corset, petticoat, and the hourglass profile in favor of looser less restricted shorter and more comfortable outfits. desire

-19th Century Bling Fashion runs through Dec 2023
+19th Century Bling Fashion currently on exhibit

 This exhibit features eighteen women’s capes and capelets from 1850 to 1890.
 The coverings are black and all have intricate embellishments of the time.
 One reason for this extravagance may be the 1850 invention of the sewing machine, which helped the maker choose a large variety of textures and ornamental details.